bowdoin-csci2200/bowdoin-csci2200.github.io/syllabus.md

 There will be 3 in-class exams:
     * Exam 1: Friday 10/11 in class

     * Exam 2: Friday 11/15 in class

     * Exam 3: December xx (check Polaris for the final exam slot for this class).

 The exams are non-cumulative, to the extent that it's possible.
 Each exam weighs 20%.

 What is class engagement?
 We understand that some of us are  shy/introvert and we are careful to use "engagement" in a broader sense than speaking up in class (we know that can be hard).  __Engagement means contributing to the class learning community__.

-* What yo can do to help the class learning community:  attend class, work with your group,  engage in discussions, ask questions, volunteer answers, offer to write on the whiteboard,  participate on Slack, attend office hours, be respectful and inclusive of your peers, don't be loud, have a positive attitude, and generally strive to turn in good work.
+* What you can do to help the class learning community:  attend class, work with your group,  engage in discussions, ask questions, volunteer answers, offer to write on the whiteboard,  participate on Slack, attend office hours, be respectful and inclusive of your peers, don't be loud, have a positive attitude, and generally strive to turn in good work.

 * Activities that hinder the class learning community:  doing something else in class, working on a different assignment in class,  checking your messages,  dominating the discussion, not talking at all or talking too much, showing off when you finish a problem fast, not doing your readings and coming unprepared to contribute, etc.